LoopExit. Reported in issue #798 by Garrett Heel.

 ssl.SSLError, a change introduced in Python 3.2).

-sendallmethod could ignore timeouts in some cases.
+sendallmethod could completely ignore timeouts in some cases.
 The timeout now refers to the total time taken by

 sendallmethod should no longer raise